Content Style Guide: What Content Goes Where

 Instructional = Subject Guides (LibGuides)

-LibGuides should be used for content that’s “how-to” in nature, content that guides users about library resources for subject areas, or content created specifically for a class or class assignment.
+LibGuides should be used for content that’s “how-to” in nature and connected to GVSU's curriculum.
+Guides should direct users to appropriate library resources for subject areas, for a class, or class assignment.
+Guides can also contain content that instructs users on research methods and tools.

 FAQs = LibAnswers

-LibAnswers should be used for content that is both (a) core content and (b) takes the form of questions and answers that can be repurposed across multiple pages in LibGuides.
+LibAnswers should be used for content that is both (a) core content and (b) takes the form of questions and answers that can be searched by users both on the Library Help pages, our chat widget, and also can be repurposed across other University Libraries virtual services.

 Staff-focused Content = SharePoint

-The SharePoint site should be used for any content where the primary audience is us.
+The SharePoint site (LINK) should be used for any content where the primary audience is us.
+This includes documents and internal communications.

 Legacy Content = University Archives

-Content that doesn’t currently serve an important purpose (whether for patrons or for staff) but has continued value for historical reasons is usually better suited for the University Archives.
-Please contact the Archivist for Collection Management, Annie Benefiel (benefiea@gvsu.edu), if you have content that needs to be archived.
+Content that doesn’t currently serve an important purpose (whether for patrons or for staff) but has continued value for historical reasons is usually better suited for Scholarworks@GVSU or the University Archives.

 Other